-As drafted, the DE shall be a retail currency, cf. Recital (1).
+As drafted in COM (2023a), the DE shall be a retail currency, cf. Recital (1).
 Article 16 (1) empowers the ECB to impose holding limits.
 By virtue of G5 (preserve functioning of monetary system), these limits must be set low - otherwise, commercial banks could face destabilization due to a loss of deposits.
 For this reason, papers by ECB authors, e. g.
-Bindseil (2020), Meller and Soon (2023), have proposed holding limits of $\mathfrak{E}3,000$ euro for private agents and zero for companies.
+Bindseil (2020), Meller and Soon (2023), have proposed holding limits of €3,000 euro for private agents and zero for companies.
 Such choices would limit the DE to essentially being just a retail currency.

-Technically, DE amounts exceeding the holding limits can be transfered due to the so-called waterfall and reverse-waterfall features of DE payment accounts (see below).
+Technically, DE amounts exceeding the holding limits can be transferred due to the so-called waterfall and reverse-waterfall features of DE payment accounts (see below).
 But if companies have zero holding limits, then DE business to business (B2B) transactions would essentially be transfers of commercial bank money via the DE infrastructure.
+In fact, companies would have little incentive to make payments in DE, as doing so would require converting commercial bank money into DEs and-given a zero holding limit-immediately passing the DEs on to the payee.
+It would be simpler and more practical to transfer the commercial bank money directly to the payee.

-Hence, there is no compelling reason to initiate DE B2B payments or DE transactions from businesses to private agents unless the DE infrastructure is deemed significantly safer than existing alternatives.
-Given that private payment infrastructure is generally regarded as secure and reliable, wholesale trade, financial investments, and wage payments are likely to continue relying on commercial bank money rather than adopting the digital euro.
+Hence, there is no compelling reason to initiate DE B2B payments or DE transactions from businesses to private agents unless the DE infrastructure is deemed significantly safer or less costly than existing alternatives.
+However, a cost advantage appears unlikely, as the ECB must maintain the competitiveness of the current TARGET/TIPS system if it intends to preserve it.
+Given that private payment infrastructure is generally regarded as secure and reliable, wholesale trade, financial investments, and wage payments are therefore likely to continue relying on commercial bank money rather than adopting the digital euro.

 Due to holding limits, the DE falls short of one of the classical functions of money: serving as a store of value.
-As Bindseil (2020) notes, a holding limit of €3,000 per private agent would roughly correspond to the average monthly net income of euro area households, meaning it would primarily function as money held for transactional purposes.
+As Bindseil (2020) notes, a holding limit of $\notin$ 3,000 per private agent would roughly correspond to the average monthly net income of euro area households, meaning it would primarily function as money held for transactional purposes.
 Consequently, the DE would have limited utility as a store of value, increasing the likelihood that customers will prefer commercial bank money as a (also digital) means of payment with broader functionality than the DE.